damzen/tld-house-lights_OutsideBack/README.md

 # House Lights
-Mod for The Long Dark that magically brings electricity back.
+Adaption of Xpazeman's Mod for The Long Dark that magically brings electricity back.
 You can turn lights on and off by using the light switches.

+Outside lights have returned as optional setting.
+(Note - performance impact still exists if running slow machine, as all outside lights in scene load at once.)
+Also option to change the default state of lights being ON or off (mod default is OFF).
+This impacts outdoor lights if enabled too.

 ## Updates

+## v2.2.1 - Damzen's mod: Adds two new options:
+  *Enable Outside lights*
+  *Default light state - ON*

 ### v2.2
 * NEW: Added sound to the light switches.
 * FIX: Tweaked code to improve performance, mod is disabled outdoors.